Cheese knife: Hard cheese knives

-Hard cheeses instead require a tough blade, which will not be damaged by the hard cheese.
+Hard cheeses require a tough blade, which will not be damaged by the hard cheese.
 Exemplary is the distinctive Parmesan cheese knife, which is short, thick, and stubby, like an oyster knife.

-Another popular design is that of a large straight blade with handles on both ends so that a great amount of pressure may be applied.
+Another popular design is that of a large off-set straight blade with handles on both ends - either parallel in line, but raised above, or at 90 degrees - so that a great amount of pressure may be applied.

 Alternatives

-Various non-knife devices are used for cutting cheese, such as a wire cheese cutter, which completely avoids adhesion, a cheese slicer, used primarily for thin slices of medium-hard cheeses, used especially in Scandinavia and The Netherlands for cutting cheese for sandwiches, and the girolle, used to cut the hard Tête de Moine cheese by scraping.
+Various non-knife devices are used for cutting cheese, such as a cheese wire, which completely avoids adhesion, a cheese slicer, used primarily for thin slices of medium-hard cheeses, used especially in Scandinavia and The Netherlands for cutting cheese for sandwiches, and the girolle, used to cut the hard Tête de Moine cheese by scraping.

 Cheese slicer

 A cheese slicer is used usually to cut semi-hard and hard cheeses like Edam cheese and brunost.
 It produces thin, even slices.
 There are different styles of cheese slicers, designed for cheeses of varying hardness.

 Ostehøvel, a modern cheese slicer or cheese plane, was invented by Thor Bjørklund in 1925 in Norway.
 Mass production of the ostehøvel started during 1927 in Lillehammer, Norway.
+He also tried to make a butter slicer (smørehøvel) built on the same general design, this idea was however scrapped after first prototype.
 The design was based on the carpenter's plane.
-This style of slicer is very common in the Nordic countries, and in the Netherlands, Belgium and Germany.
+This style of slicer is very common in the Nordic countries, and in the Netherlands, Belgium, Germany and Brazil.

 Cheese cutter

 Cheese cutters are designed to cut soft, sticky cheeses (moist and oily), and accordingly do not have a large sharp-edged blade; compare to a cheese knife with holes in the blade.
 The cutting edge of cheese cutters are typically a fine gauge stainless steel or aluminium wire (a "cheesewire") stretched across a supporting frame.
 The thin wire cuts through a cheese block with hand pressure.

 The original Prodyne Gourmet Cheese Slicer had a wooden board with a slot cut into it and a hole through which one end of a U-shaped steel cutting arm was inserted.
 In the patented design, a stainless steel wire extends between the two ends of the cutting arm fit into the slot, and cuts the cheese.
-The wire has loops at each end; one loop is around the steel cutting arm in the slot, while the other passes around a metal pin though a plastic handle on the other end of the cutting arm.
+The wire has loops at each end; one loop is around the steel cutting arm in the slot, while the other passes around a metal pin through a plastic handle on the other end of the cutting arm.
 The plastic handle rotates upward to tighten the wire, and is secured to the cutting arm with a screw.

 The board-style cheese slicer has been expanded to include marble, stainless steel, and plastic cutting boards.
 Several other designs of handles and wire holders have also been invented to hold the cutting wires of cheese slicing boards.
 Many of these wires have loops on the ends like the Prodyne models; others have small rings or knots that fit into a slot on the handle and cutting arm.